Sequential actions ("await")

 An asynchronous action command starts running but does not get a result immediately as it needs to waits for a result.
 It lets the rest of the page carry on until it completes, then at some point the asynchronous action command gets a result and then does its thing.

 Actions that do not return a result immediately, such as delayed action (using the "after" option on action commands) or ajax commands, are asynchronous, but can be made sequential within a specific event declaration by adding the "await" option to the action command.

 This await option works on all ACSS action commands that are delayed in some way.
-Although the pause command may be a more readable alternative for non-ajax commands.

 What if the action command is cancelled before it finishes?